Qatar: Market Profile

 Qatar is a member of the Greater Arab Free Trade Area Agreement (GAFTA) that came into force in 1998.
 Under the GAFTA, Qatar enjoys free trade with Algeria, Bahrain, Egypt, Iraq, Kuwait, Lebanon, Libya, Morocco, Oman, Palestine, Saudi Arabia, Sudan, Syria, Tunisia, the UAE and Yemen.

-Qatar has entered into double tax agreement (DTA) with over 40 countries including the Chinese mainland and concluded a Comprehensive Double Taxation Agreement with Hong Kong in 2013.
+Qatar has entered into double tax agreements (DTAs) with over 40 countries including the Chinese mainland and a Comprehensive Double Taxation Agreement with Hong Kong, which was concluded in 2013.

 More information on the Belt and Road countries’ economic and investment environment, tax and other subjects that are important in considering investment and doing business are available in The Belt and Road Initiative: Country Business Guides.